-Imagine you have recently determined that your little one is showing signs of being ready to start solids.
-You are gearing up to jump into this new and thrilling stage together.
-While you understand that your child’s primary source of nutrition will continue to be breast milk and/or formula for some time, you know that introducing solids is an important milestone nonetheless.
-Now, you wonder where to begin.
-What foods should you offer, and what consistency should they be?
-How much do you give and how often?
-Are there any foods that you should limit or avoid altogether?
+Imagine you’ve just noticed your little one showing signs of readiness for solids.
+You’re gearing up to jump into this new and thrilling stage together.
+While you know your baby’s primary source of nutrition will still be breast milk or formula for a while, introducing solids is an important milestone.

 There are countless questions about children’s early nutrition, many of which are covered in this article.
-As more research is done, newfound knowledge allows us to create evidence-based guidelines for what pediatricians recommend to parents.
+As more research is conducted, the discovery of new knowledge enables us to develop evidence-based guidelines for what pediatricians recommend to parents.
 It also helps direct changes we need to take away from current practice.
 A prime example of this is when research demonstrated concerning levels of arsenic found in rice cereal and the subsequent adjustments to intake guidance that followed.1

 Concerning Levels of Arsenic

-Arsenic is a natural element of the Earth’s crust found in water, air, and soil.
+Arsenic is a naturally occurring element in the Earth’s crust, found in water, air, and soil.
 It often pollutes fields where rice is grown, and rice absorbs it more than most other grains.
-Interestingly, more arsenic is found in brown rice than white rice due to arsenic accumulating in rice bran.
-This is most likely related to high levels of all these metals in our air, water, and soil related to runoff or pollution from chemicals used in manufacturing and farming around the United States and worldwide.
+Interestingly, more arsenic is found in brown rice than in white rice, as arsenic tends to accumulate in the rice bran.
+This is most likely related to high levels of these metals in our air, water, and soil, which are linked to runoff or pollution from chemicals used in manufacturing and farming throughout the United States and worldwide.

 According to the U.S. Environmental Protection Agency (EPA), inorganic arsenic is a known human carcinogen, which means it is linked to cancers, specifically of the skin, lung, liver, kidney, and bladder.2 It also poses risks to a child’s developing brain.
 Based on epidemiological evidence, including dietary exposures, inorganic arsenic exposure could decrease a child’s performance on certain developmental tests that measure learning.
 It’s toxic for everyone, but babies are more vulnerable than adults.